-How to Support a Friend Who Believes They Have Experienced Sexual Violence
+How to Support a Friend Who Believes They Have Experienced Sexual Harassment/Sexual Misconduct

-Responding supportively to a friend who discloses or shares an experience of sexual violence is very important and may facilitate survivor healing, empower survivors to report to campus police, or help survivors feel comfortable moving forward with disciplinary procedures against their perpetrator (if they choose to do so).
+Responding supportively to a friend who discloses or shares an experience of sexual misconduct is very important and may facilitate survivor healing, help survivors feel comfortable moving forward with disciplinary procedures against their perpetrator (if they choose to do so), or empower survivors to report to local police.
 On the other hand, providing a negative or unsupportive response may increase survivor self-blame, lead to poor health outcomes for the survivor, or dissuade the survivor from sharing their experience with other campus support providers and resources.

 Below, we have included advice and guidance on how to provide support for a student, peer, or member of the campus community who discloses a sexually violent experience to you, as well as information on which reactions to avoid.